Skip to content

 Create a Tulo Paywall API user

 To enable communication between your site and Payway you need to create a Tulo Paywall API user.
-The API user must include the following scopes:

-• /external/paywall/r
+• /external/paywall/r /external/paywall/w

 Since the communication will be done client-side rather than server-side it will also trigger a CORS request.
 Hence the API user must allow incoming requests from your domain.
 To allow client-side requests to the API you need to whitelist your domains that perform the requests to the API user.